dimitritholen/github-repository-bulk-remover/README.md

 # GitHub Repository Bulk Remover

-A CLI tool to list and bulk delete private GitHub repositories with an interactive checkbox interface.
+A CLI tool to list and bulk delete GitHub repositories (both public and private) with an interactive checkbox interface.

 ## Features

-- Lists all your private GitHub repositories
+- Lists all your GitHub repositories (both public and private)
+- Visual indicators for repository visibility ([PRIVATE] / [PUBLIC])
 - Interactive checkbox selection (use space to select, enter to confirm)
 - Shows repository details: name, language, size, and last update date
 - Double confirmation before deletion to prevent accidents